Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Method

 At this stage, for multi-API information, we first employ a large language model to compute the UE for each non-leaf node, thereby quantifying the model’s unfamiliarity with the node.
 This UE then guides a Monte Carlo Tree Search (MCTS)~\cite{metropolis1949monte} to identify the top-5 highest-scoring paths.
 From each path, which contains several high-scoring nodes, 2–3 nodes are randomly sampled and combined to construct multi-API information.
 The detailed procedure for synthesizing multi-API information is as follows: \begin{itemize} \item Compute the UE for each non-leaf node. \item MCTS~\cite{metropolis1949monte} is executed with the UE value serving as the reward function. \end{itemize}

-\parabf{Uncertainty estimation Construction.} Shannon (1948) proposed that uncertainty estimation~\cite{Shannon} quantifies the information content carried by an individual “fact” under a given probability distribution.In the API knowledge graph we constructed, a “fact” is defined by a non-leaf node together with its code information, semantic information, and its associated child nodes.
-Such a fact can be formalized as a triplet $\tau = <\ u,\ \ \rho,\ \ v>$.To quantify the extent to which a large language model understands such factual information, we transform the triples into a form suitable for computing conditional probability distributions, namely $P(v \mid u,\rho)$.
-Specifically, given a head entity $u$ and a predicate $\rho$, we estimate the probability that a tail entity $v$ belongs to $u$.The negative logarithm of this probability yields the uncertainty estimation, which is computed using the following formula:
+\parabf{Uncertainty Estimation Construction.} Shannon (1948) proposed that uncertainty estimation~\cite{Shannon} quantifies the information content of a "fact" under a given probability distribution.
+In our API knowledge graph, a "fact" is represented by a non-leaf node, its code and semantic information, and its child nodes.
+This fact is formalized as a triplet $\tau = <u, \rho, v>$.
+To measure how well a large language model understands this information, we transform the triplets into a form for computing conditional probabilities, specifically $P(v \mid u, \rho)$.
+Given a head entity $u$ and a predicate $\rho$, we estimate the probability that a tail entity $v$ belongs to $u$.
+The negative logarithm of this probability gives the uncertainty estimation, calculated using the following formula:

 Let $u$ denote a non-leaf node, such as the $ArrayList$ class, and $v$ denote one of its child nodes, such as the $add$ method.
 The relation $\rho$ represents the membership of $v$ under $u$, and in our knowledge graph, $\rho$ is modeled as a directed relationship.$P(v \mid u,\rho)$ thus represents the probability of $v$ belonging to $u$ given the leaf node, while $I(u,\rho,v)$ denotes the computed uncertainty estimation.
-This value reflects the extent to which a large language model understands the internal structure of the upper-level API, providing a quantifiable measure that can be used in further analyses.Finally, the computed uncertainty estimation value is stored as a property of the corresponding node.
+This value reflects the extent to which a large language model understands the internal structure of the upper-level API, providing a quantifiable measure that can be used in further analyses.
+Finally, the computed uncertainty estimation value is stored as a property of the corresponding node.

 \parabf{MCTS.} The overall workflow of integrating the MCTS~\cite{metropolis1949monte} algorithm into our \app framework is illustrated in Figure~\ref{fig:multi_api}.

 \textbf{Node Selection.} Starting from a root node, the algorithm recursively selects child nodes according to the chosen selection strategy until a leaf node or an unexpanded node is reached.
 In our implementation, we adopt the Upper Confidence Bound (UCB1~\cite{Auer2002}) strategy.
 Importantly, the root node is not fixed; instead, each node is treated as a root once, aiming to explore a broader range of API combination paths.
 The UCB1~\cite{Auer2002} strategy is defined as follows: